manishmz/React-Interview-Preparations/AI.md

 - example: like copilot uses guarrail for its agent
 -- prevent sending repository code to an unknown domain, upload logs to an unintended endpoint, or transmit tokens or secrets -- GitHub’s system flags suspicious hidden instructions and prevents the agent from obeying them (like delete the entire src folder and push the commit)
+##### Jailbreak
+- Jailbreaking in Large Language Models (LLMs) refers to the practice of using specially crafted prompts to bypass an AI's built-in safety guardrails, ethical guidelines, and content filters.
+When a jailbreak is successful, the LLM generates restricted, harmful, or prohibited content that it was explicitly programmed to refuse, such as instructions for illegal acts, hate speech, or private information.
+- implementing rule in system role prevents jailbreaking.
+System role instructions take precedence over user inputs, blocking unauthorized commands
 #### Deep research - WebSearch, FileSearch, ComputerTool
 #### CrewAI
 ##### CrewAI Crews